1. Getting Started

-- The ‘Server’ location CAN NOT be changed in the future without changing DNS information.
-The best idea is to always choose the location closest to where the majority of your sites’ visitors are.
+- The ‘Server’ location CANNOT be changed in the future without changing DNS information or migrating your site.
+The best idea is to always choose the location closest to where the majority of your site’s visitors are located.

 - You can convert a single site to a ‘Multisite’ network in the future, but it is much more challenging to go the other way.

 1.3 Migrating An Existing SiteLink to chapter 3

 Sites can be migrated to WPMU DEV hosting using our migration tool or by manually transferring files using sFTP/SSH and phpMyAdmin.
 We recommend using the migration tool because it simplifies and accelerates the process and automatically resolves issues that occasionally interfere with a smooth migration.

 If you run into any trouble, just start a live chat or create a support ticket, and our team will help get your site moved.

 1.3.1 Migration Tool Method (Recommended)Link to chapter 3